4 Steps to Help You Live With An Alcoholic Partner

 Although the initial conversation is necessary, know that it is rarely successful.
-Even if all goes well and your loved one is committed to change, those suffering with alcohol/substance abuse usually need several rounds of treatment to recover.
+Even if all goes well and your alcoholic spouse is committed to change, those suffering with alcohol/substance abuse usually need several rounds of treatment to recover.
 This can take years.
 After confronting the issue, the best next step to take is intervention.

-CRAFT (community reinforcement and family training) intervention is the preferred method of intervention recommended by addiction experts due to its high success rate.
+CRAFT (community reinforcement and family training) intervention is the preferred method of intervention recommended by addiction experts due to its high success rate and positive outcomes.
 It is used to help your loved one get formal treatment for their alcohol/substance abuse issues.

 CRAFT will also provide you with many tools.
 It will help you to: